Research Profile

 New technologies are rapidly expanding our knowledge of molecular and cellular processes and contributing to our understanding of health and disease.
 Personalized medicine aims to use this knowledge for individualized prevention, diagnosis and therapy, taking into account individual biological risk markers, genetic predisposition, gender-specific factors or lifestyle factors.

-The future of medicine is (also) digital.
-Artificial intelligence and machine learning promise undreamt-of possibilities for patient-oriented, personalized diagnostics and therapy.
-In everyday medical practice, large quantities of digital data sets are generated from clinical systems and procedures, and their potential is enormous.
-Several institutions and working groups at the Faculty of Medicine are already successfully working on digital health, machine learning and related topics.
+The future of medicine is digital.
+Artificial intelligence and machine learning open up unprecedented opportunities for patient-oriented, personalized diagnostics and therapy.
+In everyday medical practice, vast amounts of digital data are generated through clinical systems and procedures, offering immense potential.
+At the Faculty of Medicine, several institutions and research groups are already successfully advancing work in digital health, machine learning, and related fields.